 While it may not be the best thing for the PC gaming industry, crypto-currency has really started to become an important part of the overall internet landscape.
 It was not long ago that most people doubted the longevity of any form of crypto-currency and refused to believe that it was even a real currency.
-However, fast forward to 2021, and we have seen the rise of Bitcoin and alternate currencies to values that were thought impossible just a few years ago.
+However, now we have seen the rise of Bitcoin and alternate currencies to values that were thought impossible just a few years ago.
 For context, the value of one Bitcoin has crossed $60,000 as of the time of writing.

-So with that out of the way, here are the 5 best GPUs for mining in 2021.
+So with that out of the way, here are the 5 best GPUs for mining.

 1. Nvidia GeForce GTX 1060 6GB